dethcrypto/TypeChain/README.md

 In future we plan to leverage something like tsc plugin system to come up with much more elegant solution.
 You can keep track of [Allow "Compiler Plugins"](https://github.com/Microsoft/TypeScript/issues/16607) issue.

 ### Step by step guide
 Install typechain with `yarn add --dev typechain`.

 Run `typechain` (you might need to make sure that it's available in your path if you installed it only locally), it will automatically find all `.abi` files in your project and generate Typescript classes based on them.
+You can specify your glob pattern: `typechain "**/*.abi.json"`. `node_modules` are always ignored.
 We recommend git ignoring these generated files and making typechain part of your build process.

 That's it!
 Now, just import contract bindings as any other file `import MyAwesomeContract from './contracts/MyAwesomeContract'` and start interacting with it.